joekain/bmark/README.md

 ### Writing Benchmarks

-To create a benchmark withing bmark write a module and use the `bmark` function to create a file ending in `_bmark.exs`.
+To create a benchmark with bmark, create a file ending in `_bmark.exs`.
 Put the file in a directory called `bmark`.
 Alltogether, that should look like this

     Project Root
     +-- bmark